 As previously stated, the DoD SBIR/STTR Programs follow the policies and practices of the Small Business Administration (SBA) SBIR/STTR Policy Directive.
-The SBA revisions to the Policy Directive are in effect as of May 3, 2023.
-The Federal Register Notice is available at: https://www.federalregister.gov/documents/2023/04/03/2023-06870/small-business-innovation-researchprogram-and-small-business-technology-transfer-program-policy.
-This revision is incorporated into this BAA, including the utilization of the Appendix III, Disclosure Questions, as Attachment 2 "Disclosures of Foreign Affiliations or Relationships to Foreign Countries".
+The Policy Directive was revised effective May 3, 2023, to incorporate requirements of the SBIR and STTR Extension Act of 2022.
+This revision is incorporated into this BAA, including the utilization of the Appendix III, Disclosure Questions, as

+Attachment 2 "Disclosures of Foreign Affiliations or Relationships to Foreign Countries".